buzzqw/TUS/OBSS/markdown-separati/en/01-the-story-so-far.md

 Here is a list of terms and concepts that you will find repeated throughout the book.

 **+1d6 or -1d6**: is a bonus or penalty to a check.
-Add or subtract a 6-sided die roll to the check.
+Add or subtract a 6-sided die roll from the check.
 The maximum penalty brings the number of dice rolled to 0, and the maximum bonus to +3d6.

-**Ability scores**:   also abbreviated as characteristic or statistics.
+**Ability scores**:   also called characteristics or stats.
 Each character has 6 Ability Scores: Strength (STR), Dexterity (DEX), Constitution (CON), Intelligence (INT), Wisdom (WIS), and Charisma (CHA).
 The higher the score, the greater the value or ability of the character in that specific area.

-**Action**:  it is what is done in a time interval.
+	**Action**:  An Action represents what a character does in a time interval.
 Everything the character does is measured in Actions.
-Fighting, casting Spells, picking locks, drinking potions, moving... in each round you can take 3 Actions.
+Fighting, casting Spells, picking locks, drinking potions, moving...
+In each round, you can take 3 Actions.
 An Action lasts about 3 seconds.

 **Attack Roll (AR)**:  is an Attack check (Weapon Proficiency + Strength/Dexterity + Feats + capabilities given by weapon list...) against Defense (armor + shield + Feats + magic...).
-The Attack Roll can be melee (that is, for creatures close to your weapon, at melee distance) or ranged (for bows, crossbows, but also thrown daggers..).
+The Attack Roll can be melee (that is, for creatures close to your weapon, at melee distance) or ranged (for bows, crossbows, but also thrown daggers...).
 Read the combat chapter carefully.

-**Bonus**: any modifier due to external, environmental, magical, circumstantial factors, or as decided by the Narrator is a bonus or penalty to be applied to the dice roll or difficulty in the check.
+**Bonus**:  any modifier due to external, environmental, magical, or circumstantial factors, or decided by the Game Master, is a bonus or penalty applied to the dice roll or the difficulty of the check.

-**Casting Spells under attack, threat, distraction...**: when a spellcaster wants to use Magic but is disturbed, attacked, wounded, or otherwise distracted during the casting of a spell, then they must make a Magic Check.
+**Casting Spells under attack, threat, distraction...**: when a spellcaster wants to use Magic but is disturbed, attacked, wounded, or otherwise distracted during the casting of a spell, they must make a Magic Check.

 **Check/Test**:  a check (or test) is the roll of 3d6 plus the value indicated by the involved Ability Score and Skill; modifiers from Feats and circumstances might be applied.
 If you don' \*\*t have the Skill, you roll 2d6 + the Ability Score modifier.

 **Class**: In OBSS there are no classes.
 Each character is built based on what they can do; you won' \*\*t find the word Class in the manual.
 Each character is unique and defined by their choices.

-**Critical Success/Critical Failure in Magic test** : in case the player passes the Magic Check with criticals.
-The Critical Success in Magic test leads to spectacular modifications in the spell, vice versa bad things could happen to the spellcaster.
+**Critical Success/Critical Failure in Magic test** : if the player passes the Magic Check with a critical result, the spell may be spectacularly modified; conversely, bad things could happen to the spellcaster.

 **Damage Reduction (DR)**:   some creatures have an innate resistance to damage and wounds.
-This resistance is denoted as DR. The damage is reduced after all resistance and saving throws.
+This resistance is denoted as DR. Damage is reduced after all resistances and Saving Throws.

-**Defense**: Defense means the total value obtained from 10 + Shield + Armor + Dexterity + various and any bonuses.
-It represents the ability to not be hit and not be wounded.
-An enemy with high Defense could be extremely agile and have a *thick skin* extremely resistant to injury.
+**Defense**:  Defense means the total value obtained from 10 + Shield + Armor + Dexterity + various bonuses.
+It represents the ability to avoid being hit and wounded.
+An enemy with high Defense could be extremely agile or have *thick skin* that is highly resistant to injury.

 **Devout**: a character who has bound themselves to a Patron and has at least 2 Traits in common.

 **Difficulty Class (DC)**:  indicates how difficult it is to succeed in a check.
-It can be used for skills (swimming...) as well as knowledge (poisons..).
-In spells, it is the difficulty to resist spells.
-It indicates what value to reach to overcome and succeed in the check.
+It can be used for skills (swimming...) as well as knowledge (poisons...).
+For spells, it is the difficulty of resisting the spell.
+It indicates the value that must be reached to succeed in the check.

 **Distance**: distance, as far as combat is concerned, is measured in 1-meter squares.

 **Experience Points/XP**:   whenever difficulties, puzzles are solved, monsters are faced, or treasures are found, when the character is well played and everyone has fun, experience is gained.
 These points accumulated over time establish the level and therefore the abilities of the character.

-**Explosion of 6**: when, you perform an Attack Roll, Saving Throw, Skill Check, Magic Check, Initiative (read the specifics in the dedicated chapter) or whenever it is indicated that the explosion of 6 applies, it means that for each die rolled that got a 6, it is noted and the die is rolled again.
-The result of the new roll is also added, and if you roll a 6, you continue to roll until you stop rolling 6s.
+**Explosion of 6**: when you perform an Attack Roll, Saving Throw, Skill Check, Magic Check, or Initiative check, or whenever it is indicated that the Explosion of 6 applies, each die that rolls a 6 is noted and rolled again.
+The new result is also added, and if you roll another 6, you continue rolling until you stop rolling 6s.

-**Fate Points**: or Beginner' \*\*s Luck are points available that the player can transform into d6 to add to Saving Throws or Attack Rolls or Skill Checks.
-They are called Beginner' \*\*s Luck because their number decreases as the character level increases.
+**Fate Points**:  or Beginner' \*\*s Luck are points available that the player can transform into d6 to add to Saving Throws, Attack Rolls, or Skill Checks.
+They are called Beginner' \*\*s Luck because their number decreases as the character' \*\*s level increases.

 **Feat**:  these are special abilities that the character has learned to use.
 Often similar to magical abilities, they allow special actions, override rules, and grant bonuses to Saving Throws that stack with each other.
-They are gained when leveling up (see Feats, page )
+They are gained when leveling up (see Feats, page ).

 **Follower**: a character who has bound themselves to a Patron with 1 Trait in common

-**Hit Points (Hit Points)**: indicate the vital energy, resistance, the luck in resisting the creature' \*\*s wounds.
-As long as the creature has 1 hit point, it will fight at its best, without problems (but it might also decide to run away rather than die!).
-At each level passage, you gain a certain number of Hit Points, established by the rules.
-Each wound is subtracted from this accumulation of energies, and when 0 (zero) Hit Points is reached, you faint, unable to act.
+**Hit Points (HP)**: indicate vital energy, endurance, and the luck involved in resisting wounds.
+As long as a creature has at least 1 Hit Point, it fights at its best (though it might also decide to run away rather than die!).
+At each level, you gain a certain number of Hit Points established by the rules.
+Each wound is subtracted from this total, and when 0 (zero) Hit Points is reached, you faint and become unable to act.

 If you are further injured and the Hit Points drop to 10 + twice the value of Constitution, then you die.

 **Initiative**:  it is a Dexterity or Intelligence check.
 It establishes the order of actions in combat.
-Who has the highest score in the check acts first.
+Whoever has the highest check result acts first.

 **Level**: the Level indicates the proficiency and power reached by the character.
-It can indicate how *strong* the enemy is.
+It can indicate how *strong* an enemy is.

 **Magic Check**: the Magic Check may be required in particular situations, for example when the character is wounded or distracted, but it can also be requested by the player.

-The Magic Check allows the character to push beyond in casting the spell and try to draw and use more magic.
+The Magic Check allows the character to push beyond their normal limits when casting a spell and try to draw on and use more magic.

 Depending on the results, advantages or disadvantages might be obtained.

-**Magic Proficiency (MP)**: is your ability to use magic, the higher this value, the more effective the spells will be, the more you will have at your disposal, the more you can cast.
+**Magic Proficiency (MP)**:  is your ability to use magic.
+The higher this value, the more effective your spells will be, the more spells you will have at your disposal, and the more you can cast.

-**Melee**: melee means contact combat, hand-to-hand, sword-to-sword, that is, when your character fights with a weapon that does not have range (bow, crossbows, slings...) against an opponent.
+**Melee**:  Melee means close-quarters combat: hand-to-hand or sword-to-sword combat in which your character fights an opponent with a weapon that does not have range (unlike a bow, crossbow, or sling...).
 Any creature that the character can reach with their non-ranged weapon is considered in melee.
 A large-sized creature (or with a long weapon) might be in melee with the character but not vice versa.

-**Movement**: movement represents the ability to move around.
+**Movement**:  Movement represents the ability to move around.
 A Movement Action represents the character moving.
 The higher the Movement value, the more meters a creature can move.

 **Narrator**: is the person who leads the adventure, establishes the rules, and controls the elements of the story.
-The duty of every Narrator is to entertain, be fair, and use common sense.
-The Narrator has the final word in every matter.
+The duty of every Game Master is to entertain, be fair, and use common sense.
+The Game Master has the final word in every matter.

-**NPC**: non-player character.
-These are particular characters, important or not, that the Narrator keeps to lead the adventure.
+**NPC**:  a non-player character.
+These are characters, important or otherwise, whom the Game Master uses to guide the adventure.

-**Rolling a one brings bad luck**: if you roll a 1 with the die, subtract 1 from the total result.
-This doesn' \*\*t mean a rolled 6 becomes a 5, the explosion of 6 remains.. just subtract 1 from the final result.
-Said differently, 1 is worth 0.
+**Rolling a one brings bad luck**:  if you roll a 1 on a die, subtract 1 from the total result.
+This doesn' \*\*t mean that a rolled 6 becomes a 5; the exploding 6s still apply.
+Just subtract 1 from the final result.
+In other words, 1 is worth 0.

-**Optional**: in OBSS there are various Optional rules to diversify and personalize the game.
-Talk about it during Session Zero and decide what style to give to your OBSS.
+**Optional**: In OBSS, there are various Optional rules to diversify and personalize the game.
+Talk about them during Session Zero and decide what style to give your OBSS.

 **Patron**: or deity.
 The Patron is a superior being who can grant powers and guarantee advantages.

-**Penalty/Malus** : like bonuses, penalties or maluses are values, numbers, which indicate unfavorable circumstances, penalizing spells, or whatever makes the check more difficult.
+**Penalty/Malus** : like bonuses, penalties are values, numbers, which indicate unfavorable circumstances, penalizing spells, or whatever makes the check more difficult.
 Unfortunately, unlike Bonuses, penalties,

 , if not specified otherwise, always sum up together.

-**PC, Character**: is the creature that is guided, managed, *role-played* by the player.
+**PC, Character**:  is the creature guided, managed, and *role-played* by the player.

 Damage **Resistance**: : a creature might have a resistance to a type of damage.
 In this case, it is considered to automatically halve the damage taken before applying any Saving Throws.

-**Round**: combat or actions are divided into rounds.
-A round represents a temporal unit of about 10 seconds.
-During the round, each creature has the possibility to act based on its initiative and perform up to 3 Actions.
+**Round**: combat and Actions are divided into rounds.
+A round represents a unit of time lasting about 10 seconds.
+During a round, each creature can act according to its initiative and perform up to 3 Actions.

-**Rounding**: always round down unless explicitly stated otherwise, but with a minimum of 1.
-Ex.
-7/2 = 3, 9/4=2, 1/2=1
+**Rounding**:  always round down unless explicitly stated otherwise, with a minimum of 1.
+E.g., 7/2 = 3, 9/4=2, and 1/2=1.

-**Saving Throw (ST)**: when a creature is subjected to a particular effect, often a Saving Throw is granted to mitigate or nullify the effects.
-The Saving Throw is an action that does not occupy time or Actions.
+**Saving Throw (ST)**:  when a creature is subjected to a particular effect, it often receives a Saving Throw to mitigate or nullify the effect.
+A Saving Throw is an action that does not occupy time or Actions.

 Saving Throws concern reflexes and dodging (Reflex), resisting poisons/diseases or body changes (Fortitude), or resisting mental attacks and effects that act on judgment and will (Will).

 **Spell level**: indicates the scale (from 1 to 9) of the magical power of the spell.

-**Trait**: indicates a component of character.
+**Trait**:  indicates one component of a character.
 Each character chooses 5 Traits to compose and build their personality.

 **Turn**:  is 10 minutes, that is, 60 rounds

 > The D&D game has neither losers nor winners, it has only players who love to exercise their imagination.
 The players and the DM share in creating adventures in fantasy lands where heroes abound and magic actually works.
 In a certain sense, the D&D game has no rules, only rule suggestions.
 No rule is inviolate, particularly if a new or altered rule will encourage creativity and imagination.
 The important thing is to enjoy the adventure.
 (Tom Moldvay, 03/12/1980.
 And everything said also applies to OBSS!
 NdA)